Upton Junior School Governing Body

 Vice Chair of Governors

-Mr David Sargent responsible for Pupil Premium Pupils and Sports Premium funding
+Mr David Sargent responsible for Pupil and Sports Premium

-Mrs Diana Crisp responsible for Assessment (Data) and Numeracy
+Mrs Diana Crisp responsible for Curriculum & Data and Safeguarding and Attendance

 An Introduction from the Chair of Governors

 I am writing to introduce myself as the new Chair of Governors at Upton Junior School.
 My name is Keith Parsons and I have been a member of the Governing Body since January 2017, becoming Vice-Chair and then Chair in April 2018.

 I have worked in Secondary Education for 39 years, the last 26 years as Deputy Head at a large, local Comprehensive school.
 I have a son in Yr6, who was previously at Upton Infants School and so I have learnt a lot in the last four years about Early Years Education.
 I have also valued the opportunity to meet, and get to know, many of the parents who now have children at the Junior School.

 I am totally committed to working with all parents, staff and my fellow Governors in supporting you and your children in our efforts to provide a highly stimulating and rewarding education for all of our pupils.

 I am fortunate to work with a very proactive and talented Board of Governors, several of whom are new to the school, and who have brought a wide variety of expertise to help support and improve all areas of UJS for the benefit of our children.

 We act as a critical friend to challenge the Headteacher and his staff and hold them to account in all our efforts to improve pupil’s achievement.
 We are keen to improve our Ofsted rating and have developed our own Governors Improvement Plan, following a Review of Governance as requested in our most recent Ofsted Report.